1. Preface

 }

-$ sudo nginx -t
+sudo nginx -t

-$ sudo systemctl restart nginx
+sudo systemctl restart nginx

-$ curl --cacert iRM_Install_Guide_Certificate_Services.crt https://164.90.225.14:8443/devicecontrol
+curl --cacert iRM_Install_Guide_Certificate_Services.crt https://164.90.225.14:8443/devicecontrol

-handshake error: bad "Upgrade" header
+The expected response is a handshake error: bad "Upgrade" header.

-Open the browser and navigate to http://myserver_or_ip_address
+Open the browser and navigate to your router managements user interface.

 10.3.
 Add TLS support to router management

-Navigate to (System) AdministrationSystem settings and set the appropriate TLS port:
+Navigate to System AdministrationSystem settings and set the appropriate TLS port:

 Name Value